BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-dataset-relevance.md

 ### 9. Location preview

 Clearly show the geographical extent of the data (pin on the map or polygon of area covered).
-If coordinates are included, provide information about the reference system used.
-If terrain elevation data is available it could be displayed together with the geographical extent.
+If coordinates are included, provide information about the coordinate reference system used.
+If the terrain elevation is known it should be displayed together with the geographical extent.

 <div class="image-container">